rickgennis/managebackups/src/managebackups.1.md

 **-x**, **--lock**
 : Lock the specified profile (or all profiles if **-a** or **-A**) for the duration of this run.
 All subsequent attempts to run this profile while the first one is still running will be skipped.
 The profile is automatically unlocked when the first invocation finishes.
 Locks are respected on every run but only taken out when **-x** or **--lock** is specified.  i.e. a **-x** run will successfully lock the profile even for other invocations that fail to specify **-x**.

+**--tripwire** [*string*]
+: The tripwire setting can be used as a rudimentary guard against ransonmare or other encryption attacks.
+It can't protect your local backups but will both alert you immediately and stop processing (no pruning, linking or backing up) if the tripwire check fails.
+The check is defined as a filename (or list of filenames) and their MD5 values.
+If any of the MD5s change, the check fails and the alert is triggered.
+For example, if you're backing up /etc you can create a bogus test file such as /etc/tripdata.txt and then configure **managebackups** with **--tripwire "/etc/tripdata.txt: xxx"** where xxx is the correct MD5 of the file.
+Multiple entries can be separated with commas ("/etc/foo: xxx, /etc/fish: yyy, /usr/local/foo: zzz").
+Only local computer tripwire files are supported at this time.

 ## Take Backups Options

 **--directory** [*directory*]